aldesgroup/arsenald/website/docs/intro.md

 ## Getting Started

-To get started with Arsenald, you'll need to:
+To get started with Devotion, you'll need to:

 1. Set up your development environment
 2. Install the necessary tools